For Performers

 You record and film everything?

 We believe that decent documentation of a warts-and-all performance is better than something that’s technically fabulous but basically soulless.
 No media will ever replace being in the room, but hopefully it can inspire people to buy your work and to hit more live shows.
-Non-cellphone performance videos can also help you land bigger and better bookings.
+Half-decent performance videos can also help you land bigger and better bookings.
 Our intention is that the two things should support each other, the live part and the documentation part.

 We document without much interference — but we want everyone to shine, so we may stage-mom just a little.
 No stress.
 Come prepared but have fun.
 Do the hell out of the thing.
 It’s supposed to be enjoyable and rewarding and fulfilling.